5 MIN READ

 Some retailers flood their sales floors with “derivative products” that look like the real deal.
 Think TVs with screens with fewer pixels or computers with slower processors.

-“Black Friday is about cheap stuff at cheap prices,” DealNews.com’s CEO, Daniel de Grandpre, told BankRate.
+“Black Friday is about cheap stuff at cheap prices,” DealNews.com’s CEO, Daniel de Grandpre, told BankRate in 2015.
 Manufacturers can make these slightly less-awesome items more cheaply and sell them at a jaw-dropping discount.
 They get consumers in the door, but burden them with subpar stuff.

 So how do you know if it’s a deal or a dud?

 Doorbuster TVs, tablets and laptops are more likely to be derivatives with fewer HDMI ports or lackluster specs, and tools for Dad are offered at a better discount in June.